How Fear of Death Can Ruin Life

 Is there an upside to living in fear of death?
 Religions and fascist politicians might see an upside for themselves.
 Fear allows them to manipulate people to behave in ways that benefit the powerful.

 But it doesn’t appear to benefit the rest of us.
-Fear of death can ruin your life.
+Fear of death ruins lives and puts sustained happiness out of reach for most people.

 This includes those who: